parameterizeit/starter-academic/content/authors/keighron-m/_index.md

 - Graduate students
 ---

+Melina comes to the DICE Lab with expertise in population biology and intraspecific interactions.
+For her dissertation research, she's expanding this demographic lens to the community scale to understand how climate change will reshuffle pollination networks and plant fitness.
+In tandem with her science, Melina has cultivated a deep interest in art and is exploring how cross-over between these traditionally separated disciplines can help us better understand our world.

-Melina will join the lab in Fall 2021.
-She will be co-advised by [Elsa Youngsteadt](http://youngsteadtlab.org/) and plans to pursue questions at the interface of pollination, plant population dynamics, and global change.
+Melina joined the lab in Fall 2021 and is co-advised by [Elsa Youngsteadt](http://youngsteadtlab.org/) in the Department of Applied Ecology.